nicolaspanel/djangularjs/README.md

 __Note__:
- - Use `@host $ ansible-vault decrypt provisioning/group_vars/*` to decrypt
+ - Use `@host $ ansible-vault decrypt provisioning/group_vars/*` to decrypt files
  - Once group variables file are encrypted they can be included into your [version control system](https://en.wikipedia.org/wiki/Revision_control)
- - During provisioning, ansible will create a file called `server/settings/.secrets.json`:
+ - During provisioning, ansible will create a file called `server/settings/.secrets.yml`:
    - Make sure this file is ignored from your [version control system](https://en.wikipedia.org/wiki/Revision_control)
-   - Don't update it.
-If your configuration change:
+   - Do NOT modify this file directly.
+If your configuration change then:
      - Edit  `provisioning/group_vars/...` files
      - Run provisioning again using `@host $ vagrant provision`

 See following files for more information:
  - `provisioning/roles.yml`
+ - `provisioning/group_vars/all`
  - `provisioning/group_vars/dev`
  - `provisioning/roles/web-app-conf`
- - `server/settings/conf.json`
+ - `server/settings/.secrets.yml`
  - `server/settings/base.py`

 # Quick reference